ViRuS79Pro/Fake-News-Classifier/README.md

 # Fake-News-Classifier
-An ANN model that classifier the news on their credibility.
+An ANN model that classifies the news on their credibility.